 The Company's related parties include key management personnel and Directors, and companies in which they have control or significant influence over the financial or operating policies of those entities.

-There were no stock options granted to key management personnel and Directors during the year ended November 30, 2018.
+There were no stock options granted to key management personnel and Directors during the years ended November 30, 2019 or November 30, 2018.